ssbsukirat/medicine/Endocrinology/Mineralocorticoid Excess.md

 - Hypomagnesemia
 - Hypokalemia exacerbated by thiazide (increased sodium delivery to DCT ) causing further K excretion
 - Hypokalemia may cause weakness , proximal myopathy, paralysis
+- PRIMARY aldosteronism
+	- increased rates of osteoporosis, type 2 diabetes, and cognitive dysfunction.
+	- A significant proportion of patients suffer from concurrent ***mild autonomous cortisol excess (MACE), termed Connshing syndrome***
+# Diagnosis
+- Screen
+	- hypertension associated with drug resistance,
+	- hypokalemia,
+	- an adrenal mass, or
+	- onset of disease before the age of 40 years
+- Screening
+	- measurement of plasma renin and aldosterone with subsequent calculation of the aldosterone-renin ratio (ARR)
+	- normalise serum potassium prior to testing